misterfifths/sounds-of-mcguinness/README.md

 Interestingly, [as of 1998](http://www.nonoise.org/lawlib/cities/newyork.htm#232) (and probably later), the limit on the "Other" category was 70 dBA.
 NYC actually **raised** the limit for cars at some point in recent history.

-One other salient bit of the code is this: on roads with a speed limit of 35 MPH or less, the use of [compression brakes](https://www.youtube.com/watch?v=kc9-hYFQR3I&feature=youtu.be&t=86) (aka jake brakes) is illegal except in emergencies ([NYC AC § 24-236(d)(2)](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236)).
+One other salient bit of the code is this: on roads with a speed limit of 35 MPH or less, the use of [compression brakes](https://www.youtube.com/watch?v=kc9-hYFQR3I&feature=youtu.be&t=86) (aka engine or jake brakes) is illegal except in emergencies ([NYC AC § 24-236(d)(2)](http://library.amlegal.com/nxt/gateway.dll/New%20York/admin/title24environmentalprotectionandutiliti/chapter2noisecontrol?f=templates$fn=default.htm$3.0$vid=amlegal:newyork_ny$anc=JD_24-236)).
 I counted 58 uses of a jake brake over 70 dBA in my 6-day recording session (see runs tagged "jake brake" in the [raw data](analyze/raw)).

 #### Enforcement